FelipeJAguiar/health_insurance/README.md

 <img src="https://raw.githubusercontent.com/felipejaguiar/health_insurance/main/image/q1lift.png" width="500" height="350" alt="logo" style="zoom:80%;" />

-The Lift Curve shows that the model to 20.000 calls, is approximately 2.6 times better than using a random choice.
+The Lift Curve shows that the model to 20.000 calls, is approximately 2.6 times better.
+It means that you would reach approximately 32% of interested customers using a random choice.

 <b>2 - What percentage of interested customers, could the sales center contact by calling 40,000?</b>